-1.5.
+1.6.
 Conclusion

-The Environmental and Social Management Plan for the Substation "Tashkent" 500 kV was carried out based on the analysis of the social surroundings and the environmental state of the environment, current technical condition of the substation and taking into account the expected consequences of the implementation of the measures.
-The implementation of the measures provided by the project will ensure uninterrupted, reliable operation of the power supply system of the Tashkent region population.
+The Environmental and Social Management Plan for the Substation "Koltsevaya" 500 kV and related TL was carried out based on the analysis of the social surroundings and the environmental state of the environment and taking into account the expected consequences of the implementation of the measures.
+The implementation of the measures provided by the sub-project will ensure uninterrupted, reliable operation of the power supply system of the Tashkent and Syrdarya regions population.

-Thus, the assessment of the identified impacts of the subproject consisting of substation modernization through equipment replacement, building overhaul will result in improved energy supply, which will have a positive impact on electricity transmission and living standards of the population.
+Thus, the assessment of the identified impacts of the sub-project consisting of substation and TL construction will result in improved energy supply, which will have a positive impact on electricity transmission and living standards of the population.

-Consequently, it can be recommended that the project is considered environmentally feasible.
-Implementation of the project will not cause adverse environmental impacts and the relevant measures listed in the previous section will, if implemented, fully comply with international requirements and reduce/mitigate adverse impacts.
+Consequently, it can be recommended that the sub-project is considered environmentally feasible.
+Implementation of the sub-project will not cause adverse environmental impacts and the relevant measures listed in the previous section will, if implemented, fully comply with international requirements and reduce/mitigate adverse impacts.

-2. PROJECT CONCEPT
+2. Project Concept